-It’s best not to write a 16-page letter on how thankful you are.
+It’s best not to write a 16-page letter about your gratitude.
 You want to thank the recipient, not give them a chore gracefully.
 It is best to keep your thank-you note around 4 to 5 sentences.

 Be Honest and Outright

-The next step in what to write in a thank you card is, to be honest, and outright.
-Being honest in a thank you note is the best way to show your appreciation.
+The next step in what to write in a thank you card is, to be honest and outright.
+Being honest in a thank you note is the best way to show appreciation.

 Don’t tell the recipient that you’re indebted to them for your life.